t-freger/ram/docs/docs/administration/oauth.md

 ## Mobile Redirect URI

-The redirect URI for the mobile app is `app.immich:/`, which is a [Custom Scheme](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app).
+The redirect URI for the mobile app is `app.ram:/`, which is a [Custom Scheme](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app).
 If this custom scheme is an invalid redirect URI for your OAuth Provider, you can work around this by doing the following:

-1. Configure an http(s) endpoint to forwards requests to `app.immich:/`
+1. Configure an http(s) endpoint to forwards requests to `app.ram:/`
 2. Whitelist the new endpoint as a valid redirect URI with your provider.
 3. Specify the new endpoint as the `Mobile Redirect URI Override`, in the OAuth settings.

 With these steps in place, you should be able to use OAuth from the [Mobile App](/docs/features/mobile-app.mdx) without a custom scheme redirect URI.

 :::info
-Immich has a route (`/api/oauth/mobile-redirect`) that is already configured to forward requests to `app.immich:/`, and can be used for step 1.
+ram has a route (`/api/oauth/mobile-redirect`) that is already configured to forward requests to `app.ram:/`, and can be used for step 1.
 :::

 ## Example Configuration